Decentralized Optimization over Tree Graphs: Optimization over tree graphs

-As much as the statement of the above proposition may seem trivial, a relevant consequence is that the run-time of dynamic programming (DP) is not invariant under re-enumeration of the nodes, because the depth of a tree depends on which node is assigned as the root node $1$. \begin{example} Let us come back to the network from Figure~\ref{fig::topology1}, whose depth is given by
+where $D$ denotes the depth of the tree.
+This implies in particular that the run-time of dynamic programming (DP) is not invariant under re-enumeration of the nodes, because the depth of a tree depends on which node is assigned as the root node $1$. \begin{example} Let us come back to the network from Figure~\ref{fig::topology1}, whose depth is given by

-Proposition~\ref{prop::runTime} implies that the synchronized DP run-time of this network is $6 \delta$.
+Equation~\eqref{eq::TD} implies that the synchronized DP run-time of this network is $6 \delta$.
 However, if we would re-enumerate the nodes of this network, such that the node with label $2$ becomes the new root, the synchronized DP run-time improves to $4 \delta$. \end{example}